How is Coronavirus Affecting Placements, Internships and Insights?

 The coronavirus pandemic has triggered a wave of serious changes.
 Like not being able to nip to your local for a cheeky beverage (or two) after a long day of lectures.
 That stuff is important.

-But there's probably other things you might be concerned about.
+But there are probably other things you might be concerned about.
 Like whether or not your placement, internship or insight scheme will be affected.
 So, this blog will help you discover:

 What's going on?